chisiyastudent-101/delta_demo/README.md

 # delta_demo
-this is demo  and git class
+this is demo  and git class.